AndLSC/Software_QA_Portfolio/README.md

-# Welcome to my Portfolio!
+# :computer: Welcome to my Portfolio!

 🔨 This portfolio will be continuously under construction.
 It is a space to share my knowledge, add small practice projects and examples, and share my next learning steps.
 Stay tuned for updates!